Storms, floods & fires

 If you have trouble paying your excess, contact your insurer.

-They may agree for you to pay the excess in instalments or deduct
+They may let you pay the excess in instalments or deduct it from

 If you are in urgent financial need, your insurer may be able to